 Islamic terror is an area which Scandinavian noir has also explored, so in itself this does not represent deviation from the genre.
 Where One Way Out is most inventive is in the novel’s further probing and subverting of the usual white loner protagonist.
 Redrawing the noir ‘hero’, Dhand presents Harry as having reconciled with his mother, who is making up for the long rift by getting to know her four-year-old grandson.
 Yet Harry’s father is still incandescent about his son’s marriage to a Muslim, indicating as Dhand recognizes that ‘[t]he stereotypical depiction of Muslim women and their culture was not confined to white society’ (One Way Out, p.
 49).
-The Sikh patriarch’s Islamophobia is later explained (though not justified) as stemming from his trauma when, as a boy fleeing newly-created Pakistan on the subcontinent’s chaotic partition in 1947, he witnessed the death of his younger brother.
-Saima is figured a ‘good Muslim’ in contrast to the ‘bad’, hate-filled Muslim mobs of partition.
+The Sikh paterfamilias’s Islamophobia is later explained (though not justified) as stemming from his trauma when, as a boy fleeing newly-created Pakistan on the subcontinent’s chaotic partition in 1947, he witnessed the death of his younger brother.
+Saima is figured in the novel as a ‘good Muslim’ in contrast to the ‘bad’, hate-filled Muslim mobs of partition.
 A hospital nurse by profession, she is shown regularly murmuring prayers for her family members’ and her own safety in the course of the ordeal portrayed in the novel, and is full of care rather than hatred for others.
-Thus, in contrast to ‘the conspicuous absence of religion in the genre’ typically found in noir, Dhand gives Saima’s unobtrusive version of Islam an important position in One Way Out.
+Thus, deviating from ‘the conspicuous absence of religion in the genre’ typically found in noir, Dhand gives Saima’s unobtrusive version of Islam an important position in One Way Out.
 Her faith stands in counterpoint to the terrorists’ grotesque twisting of the Qur’an to endorse mass murder.

-Not only does the novel contain theological discussion about Islam but also Christianity and Sikhism.
-The Almukhtaroon leader evokes the Bible to argue that just as God coexists with His antithesis the devil, so too does Islamic extremism rely for its self-definition on the far right.
+The novel contains theological discussion not only about Islam but also on Christianity and Sikhism.
+The Almukhtaroon leader evokes the Bible to argue that just as God coexists with His antithesis the Devil, so too does Islamic extremism rely for its self-definition on the far right.
 Speaking of the South Asian context, Harry’s mother reminds his father that ‘Sikhism and Islam [a]re more closely linked than most people realize’ (One Way Out, p.
 313).
-To reinforce her argument, she points to historical Muslim support for the Sikh Gurus, and respect for Sikhs’ scriptures and their holy site, the Golden Temple.
+To reinforce her argument, she points to historical Muslim support for the Sikh Gurus, and the other group’s respect for Sikhs’ scriptures and their holy site, the Golden Temple.
 This is a far cry from the secularist assumptions of most noir fiction of the twentieth century.